dmcke5/DIYCloneHeroController/README.md

 #### Wiring
 Wiring for buttons is shown below on a Pro Micro Clone.
 You should be able to use the same pinout on any 32u4 based arduino.
 VCC and GND need to also be connected both to the Strum bar pcb and the whammy bar potentiometer.
 The Strum bar PCB passes VCC and GND through to the neck PCB.
 I used a 10k potentiometer for my whammy bar.
 The order that the buttons are connected in doesn't actually matter, as you'll configure them in clone hero anyway but if you stick to the pins I've specified you won't have to change the code.
+The LED signal is connected to pin 16.

 ![Alt text](Wiring.png "Wiring")